 With your support, we can continue this beautiful ripple of kindness in our community!

-Inspire Innovation Lab takes educational programming into the 21st century with a focus on design thinking and social emotional growth.
-We utilize project-based learning to create what we like to call "secret learning" opportunities, where our students feel empowered to build and engineer and grow with freedom from expectations.
-We use trauma-informed techniques as well as other teaching methods focused on neurodivergent learning behaviors to create a space where all our students feel safe, heard, and understood, because we know that without strong relationships, no learning is possible.
+We take educational programming into the 21st century with a focus on design thinking and social emotional growth.
+We utilize project-based learning to create what we like to call "secret learning" opportunities, where our students feel empowered to build and, engineer, and grow with freedom from expectations.
+We use trauma-informed techniques, as well as other teaching methods focused on neurodivergent learning behaviors, to create a space where all our students feel safe, heard, and understood because we know that without strong relationships, no learning is possible.

 We believe we can change the world, one child at a time.